pdrabik223/block_it/README.md

     3. Aggressive Pointer -> places pieces as far from the starting point as possible (DONE but it sucks)
     4. Dead cells minimizer -> all cells adresant to piece are dead to the color, so minimizing those will lead to better groupings of cells + Pointer + Aggresive
     5. Hanging Corners maximizer -> Done but has issues
+    6. Hanging Corners maximizer but without Pointer -> Done, still with issues

 3. Optymisation:
    1. move generator generates duplicates